Christopher Yust

 Biography

-Dr. Yust is an associate accounting professor and holds both the Deloitte Foundation Leadership Professorship and the Andersen Students Professorship in Accounting.
-He received a Ph.D. in Accounting from the University of Texas, and has a CPA license to practice accounting in Texas.
-He spends most of his days immersed in the world of accounting, teaching and creating exciting research.
+Christopher Yust is an associate accounting professor and holds both the Deloitte Foundation Leadership Professorship and the Andersen Students Professorship in Accounting.
+He received a Ph.D. in Accounting from the University of Texas, a M.S. in Finance and B.B.A in Accounting from Texas A&M University, and has a CPA license to practice accounting in Texas.
+He spends most of my days immersed in the accounting world, teaching and creating exciting research.

-As a teacher, he prioritizes critical thinking and real-world application in his classes.
+As a teacher, he prioritizes critical thinking and real-world application in my classes.
 He has taught financial accounting to students at all levels, from introductory to advanced.
 He currently co-teaches accounting theory to master’s students and a capital markets seminar to doctoral students.
-He is the recipient of the Fred Moore Assistant Instructor Teaching Excellence award (2014), the Ernst & Young Faculty Excellence award (2018), the Montague-Center for Teaching Excellence Scholar award (2019), and the Association of Former Students Distinguished Achievement Award (2022).

-Before becoming a professor, he worked as a Senior Associate at PricewaterhouseCoopers in their advisory and consulting practice in New York and as a postgraduate technical assistant at the Financial Accounting Standards Board (FASB) in Connecticut.
+Before becoming a professor, Christopher Yust worked as a Senior Associate at PricewaterhouseCoopers in their advisory and consulting practice in New York and as a postgraduate technical assistant at the Financial Accounting Standards Board (FASB) in Connecticut.
 He also has prior audit experience in Texas and New York.
-He primarily worked with clients in the financial service industry.
+I primarily worked with clients in the financial services industry.
+His engagements spanned from implementing new standards, structuring transactions to meet accounting and finance objectives, fair value accounting, IFRS conversion, derivative identification, and financial due diligence.

-In his (limited) free time, he loves to hang out with his amazing wife and their sparkling (and spunky) daughter.
-He is very involved in multiple ministries at his church and likes to unwind with a good book.
+In his (limited) free time, he loves to hang out with his amazing wife, their sparkling (and spunky) daughter, and their goofy rescue dogs.
+He is involved in multiple church ministries and likes to unwind with a good book.

 Research Publications